ygorcosta/wedeploy.com/ui/src/pages/tutorials/ruby/clone-sample-repo.md

 #### Clone Sample Repo

-First, you'll clone a sample repo that contains the necessary files and directories for deploying a site with Ruby.
+First, you'll clone a sample repo that contains the necessary files and directories for deploying a site.

 To do this, run the command below in your terminal:

 ```xml
 git clone https://github.com/wedeploy/tutorial-ruby.git
 ```

+In this example, we'll use [Sinatra](http://www.sinatrarb.com/) as our web framework.
+Don't worry if you've never used this before, there's no need to learn or download anything.

 <aside>